Benzylamine: Uses

+Pharmacology and derivatives

+Benzylamine's α-methylated derivative has been found to act as a monoamine oxidase inhibitor (MAOI), including of both monoamine oxidase A (MAO-A) and monoamine oxidase B (MAO-B).

+A derivative, pargyline (N-methyl-N-propargylbenzylamine), is an MAOI that has been used pharmaceutically as an antihypertensive agent and antidepressant. α-Methylbenzylamine (1-phenylethylamine) is an MAOI, inhibiting both MAO-A and MAO-B, as well.

+Another derivative, α,N-DMMDBA (MDM1EA; α,N-dimethyl-3,4-methylenedioxybenzylamine), partially substitutes for MDMA at high doses in drug discrimination tests in rats.
+Benzylamine is also similar in structure to benzylpiperazine (BZP), which is a monoamine releasing agent and psychostimulant.
+However, both benzylamine and α-methylbenzylamine have been found to be inactive as norepinephrine releasing agents.

 Salts

 The hydrochloride salt of benzylamine, C6H5CH2NH3Cl or C6H5CH2NH2·HCl, is prepared by reacting benzylamine with hydrochloric acid, and can be used in treating motion sickness.
 NASA astronaut John Glenn was issued with benzylamine hydrochloride for this purpose for the Mercury-Atlas 6 mission.
 The cation in this salt is called benzylammonium and is a moiety found in pharmaceuticals such as the anthelmintic agent bephenium hydroxynaphthoate, used in treating ascariasis.

 Other derivatives of benzylamine and its salts have been shown to have anti-emetic properties, including those with the N-(3,4,5-trimethoxybenzoyl)benzylamine moiety.
 Commercially available motion-sickness agents including cinnarizine and meclizine are derivatives of benzylamine.

 Other benzylamines

-1-Phenylethylamine is a methylated benzylamine derivative which is chiral; enantiopure forms are obtained by resolving racemates.
+1-Phenylethylamine is a methylated benzylamine derivative that is chiral; enantiopure forms are obtained by resolving racemates.
 Its racemic form is sometimes known as (±)-α-methylbenzylamine.
 Both benzylamine and 1-phenylethylamine form stable ammonium salts and imines due to their relatively high basicity.